syncfusion/blazor-docs/src/treemap/treemap/internationalization.md

 }
 ```

 > Refer  [`here`](https://blazor.syncfusion.com/documentation/common/localization/#enable-localization-in-blazor-server-application) to configure localization for the Blazor server application, and [`here`](https://blazor.syncfusion.com/documentation/common/localization/#enable-localization-in-blazor-webassembly-application) for the Blazor web assembly application.

-On successful configuration of localization the TreeMap will be render, as shown below.
+On successful configuration of localization the TreeMap will be rendered, as following.

 ![TreeMap with internationalization](images/Internationalization/NumericFormat.png)